Notamo/DownloadFolderBookmarks/README.md

 DownloadFolderBookmarks
 =======================

-A Google Chrome extension which allows you to save multiple download locations and download files directly to them
+A Google Chrome extension which allows you to save multiple download locations and download files directly to them.

 This project is under the MIT license.
-See "LICENSE" file for details
+See "LICENSE" file for details.

 Icon from "Hand Drawn Web Icon Set" by Pawel Kadysz  of 177DESIGNS (http://www.177designs.com) is licensed under the Creative Commons License.
 Found here: https://www.iconfinder.com/icons/66792/download_folder_icon

 Description:
-This is a small side-project of mine for experimenting with Google extensions, and some javascript, and solves a little pet peeve of mine where i've got got several folders spread all around my computer where i have to relocate my downloads to after I download them.
+This is a small side-project of mine for experimenting with Google extensions and some javascript, which solves a little pet peeve of mine where I have several folders spread all around my computer that i have to relocate my files to after I initially download them.

-Note: This is my first project using javascript/json/css/etc. and may have some novice-level code.
-Let me know if there is something I could do better!
+Note: This is my first project using javascript/json/css/etc. Let me know if there is something I could do better!

 Operation:

-This project will utilize the context menus, and instead of using right-click->save as.. the user will use a custom section where they can choose which folder to save the selected file/link to.
+This project utilizes context menus, and instead of using right-click->save as.. the user will use a custom section where they can choose which folder to save the selected file/link to.
 The user can also add new folders to download to through this menu, and remove folders as